-Preservice teacher education: This is the actual stage of instruction for preservice teacher training.
-Each university or college would carry out its preservice teacher education program reviewed and approved by the Ministry of Education.
-The following curriculum outline is an example of preservice education for early childhood education teachers developed by Taiwan Shoufu University (2011).
+Pre-service teacher education: This is the actual stage of instruction for pre-service teacher training.
+Each university or college would carry out its pre-service teacher education program reviewed and approved by the Ministry of Education.
+Since all pre-service teacher education programs for early childhood special education follow the same curriculum guidelines set by the Ministry of Education, their required courses are similar and elective courses might reflect specialties of their own.
+The following curriculum outline is an example of pre-service education for early childhood special education teachers developed by Chung Yuan Christian University (2000).